aamaanaa/jetbrains-trial-reset/README.md

 **Q**: why are the issues closed?

 **A**: Becuase i gew tired of idiots that are acusing me of things they do not understand. that is it. or windows users screaming for support. no.

+**Q** it this in violation of TOS?

+**A** yes it may be. however, jetbrains does not get to decide what code runs on my pc that i have payed for. that is my right. if they want to stop this, please, implement server side validation. never trust the client.

 **Q**: do i really need to use this?